skills/publish-packages/README.md

 - **What you'll learn**: Continuous delivery, how to save and access build artifacts, package management, how to publish to GitHub Packages.
 - **What you'll build**: We will build a Docker image that runs a small game.
 - **Prerequisites**: We recommend you first complete the following courses: [Hello, GitHub Actions](https://github.com/skills/hello-github-actions) and [Continuous Integration](https://github.com/skills/continuous-integration).
-- **How long**: This course is five steps long and takes less than 30 minutes to complete.
+- **How long**: This course  takes less than 30 minutes to complete.

+In this course, you will:

+1.
+2.
+3.

-## How to start this course
+### How to start this course

 <!-- For start course, run in JavaScript:
 'https://github.com/new?' + new URLSearchParams({